National frameworks to address hate crime in Austria

 Hate crime recording and data collection

 The introduction of the new recording system was accompanied by large-scale training efforts for police officers.
-Those trained to train their peers also serve as focal points for civil society organizations and victim support organizations.
+Those trained to train their peers also serve as focal points for civil society and victim support organizations.
 The focal points also receive a regular newsletter providing updates on recent local, regional and national hate crime data, new developments and legal advice on each protected group in order to improve the quality of data.

 Every prosecutor and judge should use the identifier "VM" when registering an offence with bias motivation.
 The data warehouse regularly generates reports and special evaluations based on the available raw data, if required.
 The accompanying introductory decree regarding the identifier "VM" in the MoJ's judicial database was issued for the public prosecution and courts in March 2021.
-Aggregated statistics are accessible for judicial administration.
+Aggregated statistics are accessible to judicial administration.
 If another authority requires access to the data and there is a legal basis for this demand, access can be granted.
-The access can be restricted and the raw data are generally not publicly accessible, although statistics can be made available upon request.
+The access can be restricted, and the raw data are generally not publicly accessible, although statistics can be made available upon request.

 Hate crime victim support

-Austria has a mandatory and formalized individual needs assessment (INA) procedure in place for hate crime victims.
+Austria has a mandatory and formalized individual needs assessment (INA) procedure for hate crime victims.
 The INA identifies whether hate crime victims require enhanced protection based on their particular vulnerabilities, including age, emotional and physical well-being, and the circumstances of the crime.
-The results of the INA are not binding for the prosecution or the court and, in cases of doubt – such as when new facts arise – the need for protection can be re-examined and a different decision reached.
-If capacity allows, the victims of all crimes, including hate crimes, have the right to be interviewed by an official of the same sex and to decline to provide specific details of the crime.
+The results of the INA are not binding for the prosecution or the court and in cases of doubt – such as when new facts arise – the need for protection can be re-examined and a different decision reached.
+If capacity allows, the victims of all crimes, including hate crimes, have the right to be interviewed by an official of the same sex and to decline providing specific details of the crime.
 They also have the right to exclude the public from their main hearing, be informed about the release or escape of the perpetrator from custody, or consult a person of trust when being interviewed.

 Hate crime capacity building